INTERVIEW AND PICTURES BY MARKO SYRJALA

-Glen Sobel: Would have to be, but we’re not even close to it.
+Glen Sobel: It would have to be, but we’re not even close to it.
 It’s just scheduling like and everything, people being busy.
-Anthony Fox lives in Nashville, he’s doing engineering and ProTools and mixing for Marti Frederiksen.
+Anthony Fox lives in Nashville.
+He’s doing engineering and ProTools and mixing for Marti Frederiksen.
 He’s busy with that.
-You know, Anthony has mixed a lot of stuff that you’ve heard, and mastered it.’
+You know, Anthony has mixed a lot of stuff that you’ve heard and mastered it.’

 SIXX AM AND MORE

-Metal-Rules.com: Like you mentioned earlier, you also worked with the Sixx AM.
+Metal-Rules.com: As you mentioned earlier, you also worked with the Sixx AM.
 Tell us something more about it?

-Glen Sobel: Well, they were doing Crue Fest on that summer, which I’m sure was a blast, but like I said can’t clone myself, so.
+Glen Sobel: Well, they were doing Crue Fest on that summer, which I’m sure was a blast, but as I said can’t clone myself, so.

-Metal-Rules: What I’ve learned from some recent interviews of DJ Ashba, Sixx AM have plans to finally make a proper tour, maybe next year?
+Metal-Rules: What I’ve learned from some recent interview of DJ Ashba, that Sixx AM have plans to make a proper tour, maybe next year, finally?
 But it’s up to Guns ‘N Roses/Crue schedules if it’s going to happen?

 Glen Sobel: Sure, yeah.
 The schedules of Crue and GNR and James works as a producer in Nashville.
 Everybody has got their own stuff.

-Metal-Rules.com: Ok our time is running out but here are still some questions left… I did learn that when you have off time from Alice, though he’s really busy in these days, but you have these side gigs like the one with Vivian Campbell?
+Metal-Rules.com: Ok, our time is running out, but there are still some questions left… I did learn that when you have off time from Alice, though he’s really busy on these days, you have these side gigs like the one with Vivian Campbell?

 Glen Sobel: Yeah.
 I played in his solo band, Vivian Campbell’s solo band in L.A.

 Glen Sobel: That’s fun because it’s different; we play a lot at the Baked Potato in L.A.
-I’ve been going there since I was 16, this tiny little world famous like jazz club, but they have other stuff, there is fusion.
-Like I usually do fusiongigs there, like with Jeff Kollman.
-He played with Glenn Hughes and plays in Chad Smith’s Bombastic Meat bats.
-I played there with them sometimes and sometimes I played with Vivian.
+I’ve been going there since I was 16, this tiny little world famous like a jazz club, but they have other stuff, there is fusion.
+Like, I usually do fusion gigs there, like with Jeff Kollman.
+He played with Glenn Hughes and played in Chad Smith’s Bombastic Meat bats.
+I played there with them sometimes, and sometimes I played with Vivian.
 And that’s definitely a rock thing.
-Its blues rock, we do a lot of old school Fleetwood Mac, pre Stevie Nicks, like the Peter Green era stuff and we play some old ZZ Top, which is a lot of fun.
-And we do a lot of Thin Lizzy, because Vivian was playing with them at one point.
+It’s blues-rock, we do a lot of old school Fleetwood Mac, pre-Stevie Nicks, like the Peter Green era stuff, and we play some old ZZ Top, which is a lot of fun.
+And we do a lot of Thin Lizzy because Vivian was playing with them at one point.

 Metal-Rules.com: And because Vivian is from Ireland?

 Metal-Rules.com: The last question is about Tony MacAlpine.
-You worked with him in early 90’s, right?
+You worked with him in the early ’90s, right?

 Metal-Rules.com: I have been a fan of his since his Blackjack days.

 Glen Sobel: He’s a great guy.
-I was talking about my first gig and how he was an influence of me making that record and so on.
+I was talking about my first gig and how he was an influence on me making that record and so on.

 Metal-Rules.com: That’s amazing.
 Okay.
 This is good enough.
 Anything more you want to say?

 Glen Sobel: I wanted to be on Metal Rules.
-I see stories from you guys, site all the time, spreading the rock.
+I see stories from you guys all the time, spreading the rock.

 Metal-Rules.com: Thank you.